Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Avoid:

-• Fruits and vegetables (ferrets cannot digest plant matter)
+• Fruits and vegetables — ferrets cannot digest plant matter

-• Dog or cat food (insufficient protein)
+• Dog or cat food — insufficient protein content

 • Dairy products